Table Of Contents

 When you can automatically connect costs to the specific teams, events, features, or even customers that generate them, you will have moved beyond traditional cloud cost optimization to cloud cost intelligence.

 Cloud cost intelligence tells you where you’re spending your money and (more importantly) what that means in the context of your business.
-It continuously delivers the data stakeholders need to detect and fix anomalies — and design and build cost-efficient products — automatically correlated to the activity generating the cost.
+It continuously delivers the data stakeholders need to detect and fix anomalies — and design and build cost-efficient products — automatically correlated to the cost-generating activity.

 Cost data is connected to individual features, events, and teams, so there is no need to search for the cause of unexpected cost spikes.
-In short, cloud cost intelligence represents the ultimate in transparency, giving finance, developers, engineers, and any other relevant parties the information they need, when they need it, to control cloud costs.
+In short, cloud cost intelligence represents the ultimate transparency, giving finance, developers, engineers, and any other relevant parties the information they need to control cloud costs when they need it.

 To ensure that the right people on your team get the right data at the right time, CloudZero: